Battle of Pered: Military actions related to the battle on 20 June

-On the same day, both the Hungarians and the Austrians conducted smaller military actions in other directions, in order to divert the attention of each others troops positioned south and west from the battlefield, and prevent them to march towards Pered.
+On the same day, both the Hungarians and the Austrians conducted smaller military actions in other directions, in order to divert the attention of each other's troops positioned south and west from the battlefield, and prevent them to march towards Pered.

 The I. corps troops led by General József Nagysándor did not make almost anything except some weak demonstration movements before Sempte, then retreated to his initial positions.

 In the same time General Ernő Poeltemberg who was leading the VII. corps from the right bank of the Danube to prevent the imperial troops South of the Danube to send reinforcements to their comrades on the left bank of the Danube to Csallóköz, during the battle.
 The Hungarian General accomplished his task, conducting a reconnaissance-in-force towards Moson and Hédervár.

 The most important military encounter related to the first day of the battle of Pered, was the Battle of Alsónyárasd between the detached units of the VIII. corps led by General György Klapka and the II.
 Austrian corps led by Lieutenant General Anton Csorich, which ended in stalemate, both troops retreating to their initial position.